OpenEnergyPlatform/open-MaStR/paper.md

 Ultimately, the package offers methods to reduce the registry's parsing time and thus enables energy system researchers to start working with the entire dataset right away.

 # Statement of need
-`open-mastr` was built to facilitate the process of downloading, parsing, and cleaning the Marktstammdatenregister dataset.
+`open-mastr` has been built to facilitate the process of downloading, parsing, and cleaning the MaStR dataset.
 The MaStR is a German registry provided by the German Federal Network Agency (Bundesnetzagentur / BNetzA) [@Bundesnetzagentur2019_Marktstammdatenregister].
-It was first published in 2019 and includes detailed information about more than 8.2 million electricity and gas production units, electricity and gas consumers, storages, grids, and energy market actors.
+It was first published in 2019 and includes detailed information about more than 8.2 million data points covering electricity and gas production units, electricity and gas consumers, storages, grids, and energy market participants.
-@Tepe2023_MaStR found 54 papers in the fields of sustainability studies, energy politics, energy data, energy system analysis, and energy economics that applied the MaStR dataset in their research.
+@Tepe2023_MaStR found 54 papers in the fields of sustainability studies, energy politics, energy data, energy system analysis, and energy economics that used the MaStR dataset in their research.

-Besides its relevance in research, the MaStR dataset provided by BNetzA bears some obstacles:
+Besides its relevance in research, the raw MaStR dataset provided by BNetzA bears some obstacles:
 First, the documentation of the data model and download methods are only provided in German.
 Second, many entries in the dataset are encoded.
-And finally, information that belongs together is distributed over several tables.
+Third, information that belongs together is distributed over several tables.
+And finally, the provision of the raw MaStR dataset as xml files is not optimal for fast and simple access.
-The python package `open-mastr` addresses those issues by translating the data model to English, decoding dataset information and the sensible restructuring of information in tables.
+The python package `open-mastr` addresses those issues as shown in Table 1.

 \textbf{Table 1.
 Summary of benefits provided by `open-mastr`}